-There are numerous classroom accommodations that students may have on their VISA's, including but not limited to the list below.
+There are numerous classroom accommodations that students may have on their Accommodation Letter's, including but not limited to the list below.
 Accommodations can be implemented differently than listed here if requested by the student and/or instructor.
 This should involve an interactive discussion between the student, instructor, and RCPD specialist.
 RCPD is a resource for determining whether accommodation requests different from below are reasonable.

 The list of classroom accommodations below may contain accommodations that you are currently not approved to use.
-Please consult with your Ability Access Specialist to discuss additional services or if you need additional accommodations due to your disability.
+Please consult with your Access Specialist to discuss additional services or if you need additional accommodations due to your disability.
 All accommodations are determined based on disability impacts and need to be verified by medical documentation.

 Accommodation: Preferential Seating